Postgraduate Course: Cinema Auteurs 2 (CLLC11044)

 ||Students will discuss their essay topics with the relevant lecturer and will receive written feedback on their final essay.
 Students will receive comments on their presentations.

 On completion of this course, the student will be able to:

-- Familiarity with the work of a selection of filmmakers
+- Demonstrate familiarity with the work of a selection of filmmakers.

-- Ability to conduct in-depth, critical analysis and comparative studies of a body of works in relation to current theoretical debates.
+- Conduct in-depth critical analysis and comparative studies of a body of works in relation to current theoretical debates.